sparrowcode/sparrowcode.io-content/en/tutorials/tipkit.md

 > Each tip needs to be run in a separate Task

-`Inline`- there can be as many tips on the screen as you like. `Popover`- tip can be one, but they can be shown one by one via flags.
-I described how it works in the previous paragraph.
+`Inline`-there can be as many tips on the screen as you like. `Popover`-tip can be one, but they can be shown one by one via flags.
+I described how it works in the previous section.

-# Tip customization
+# Tip Customization

-The `TipViewStyle` protocol defines the style of the tooltip.
-The style can then be applied to any tooltip.
+The `TipViewStyle` protocol defines the style of the tip.
+The style can then be applied to any tip.

-The `configuration` parameter in the makeBody method is access to texts, pictures and buttons that can be customized:
+The `configuration` parameter in the makeBody method is access to texts, images and buttons that can be customized:

 ```swift
 struct MyTipViewStyle: TipViewStyle {